Relationship, Sex & Health Education (RSHE)

 ‘I HAVE COME THAT YOU MIGHT HAVE LIFE AND HAVE IT TO THE FULL’ (Jn.10.10)

-From September 2020, relationships education became compulsory in all primary schools, and relationships and sex education (RSE) made compulsory in all secondary schools.
-Catholic schools, like all other schools in England, are required to produce a written policy following the guidance issued by the Department for Education on Relationships education, relationships and sex education (RSE) and health education.
-Catholic schools are also required to deliver RSE in accordance with the teaching of the Church.
+From September 2020, relationships education became compulsory in all primary schools, and relationships and sex education made compulsory in all secondary schools.
+Catholic schools, like all other schools in England, are required to produce a written policy following the guidance issued by the Department for Education (DfE) on relationships, sex and health education (RSHE).
+Catholic schools are also required to deliver RSHE in accordance with the teaching of the Church.
 This approach is compatible with the guidance issued by the DfE.

 - Be faithful to the Church’s vision of human wholeness whilst recognising the contemporary context in which we live today;